hms-dbmi/viv/tutorial/README.md

 ### Final Note on File Formats and OME-Zarr

-The Glencoe software and OME teams hava been clear that the "raw" n5/zarr formats produced by `bioformats2raw` should be considered experimental for the time being as intermediates for generating valid OME-TIFFs.
+The Glencoe software and OME teams hava been clear that the "raw" N5/Zarr formats produced by `bioformats2raw` should be considered experimental for the time being as intermediates for generating valid OME-TIFFs.
 Therefore `Option 1` is not as stable as `Option 2` for generating images for Avivator/Viv.

 However, there is activate community development for a next generation file format (NGFF) called [OME-Zarr](https://github.com/ome/omero-ms-zarr/blob/master/spec.md), which can be produced in part by running `bioformats2raw --file_type=zarr --dimension-order='XYZCT'`.
-This will generate a valid multiscale zarr which is compatible with OME-Zarr, but is missing some metadata within the zarr hierarchy.
+This will generate a valid multiscale Zarr which is compatible with OME-Zarr, but is missing some metadata within the Zarr hierarchy.

 Aviviator can view the "raw" output as described above, and the *same* multiscale pyramid can also be viewed in desktop analysis tools like [`napari`](https://github.com/napari/napari).

 ### Other Examples
 Other sample OME-TIFF data can be downloaded from [OME-TIFF sample data](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/data.html) provided by OME and viewed with Viv locally (without needing to run Bio-Formats).

 - [MitoCheck](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/data.html#mitocheck)
 - [Artificial Datasets](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/data.html#artificial-datasets)